 Over the course of three performances, Edmonton audiences will become familiar with the stories of Almaviva, Rosina, Bartolo, Basilio and Figaro, along with other characters that they pull into the drama of The Barber of Seville (Oct.
-25, 28 & 30, 2014).
+25, 28 and 30).
 But what about the stories of the opera singers behind these characters?
 Through a series of blog posts, we'll share some of the most interesting answers that members of the cast have submitted.

 What first interested you in opera?

 I have loved expressing myself through singing since I was five years old and I have always admired people who have the courage to be performing on a stage.
 I saw my first musical at age eight and knew I wanted to be up on stage someday.
 The grandeur of the sets, the costumes and the orchestra is what drew me into the opera world.
 The ability of the human voice to convey so much emotion is what astounds me in opera and keeps me interested. - Sylvia Szadovszki, Rosina

 The natural way of projecting the voice. -Alexandre Sylvestre, Bartolo

 When I first went to college for music, my instructor loved opera and shared her love with me. -Cara Brown, Berta

 I first became interested in opera mid-way through my BMus, around the time when I took my first voice lessons.
 If I were to pick a moment when I realized how great opera can be, it was on my first-year listening exam for music history.
 The surprise excerpt, which turned out to be Birgit Nielsen singing the Liebestot, from Wagner's Tristan und Isolde, had me weeping, completely overwhelmed. - Phillip Addis, Figaro